stealth/greenday/README.md

 After reading the CWA section you will get an idea where the problems about the crypto will be originated from in future.

-**Diclaimer:** *The fake DGCs contain an obvious unreal name and are for research purposes only.
+**Disclaimer:** *The fake DGCs contain an obvious unreal name and are for research purposes only.
 Using fake DGCs to get entry to a location or showing it at the border is most likely illegal.
 Do not do that.
-You would get into serious trouble.**
+You would get into serious trouble.*

 Corona Warn App (CWA)